 Initiative 1.3.2 Provide efficient transit access to major employment centers, development corridors, and other significant activity centers, as funding allows.
 Ongoing Collier County continues to explore ways to expand service within existing funding limitations.
 Initiative 1.3.3 Expand transit services to areas with high employment and dwelling unit densities, including Golden Gate Estates and other areas located in the eastern portion of the county, by 2025.
 Ongoing Collier County will continue to explore funding opportunities for expansion.
 Initiative 1.3.4 Increase transit ridership by one percent each year.
 No Staff will continue to monitor ridership levels and strive to increase overall ridership by one percent each year.
 Efforts such as attending/hosting events, incorporating a Mobility Manager position in the new vendor contract have been made in an effort to promote public transit.
 Initiative 1.3.5 Continue coordination with groups including the Immokalee CRA and the Bayshore Gateway Triangle CRA on projects, including land development code updates, the development of master plans, and community improvements that would affect transit service.
-No Staff has plans to work with the CRAs and the Growth Management staff towards incorporating transit in the land development codes and plans during Fiscal Year 2018.
+Partial Staff coordinates and participates with Collier CRA's as plans are developed to ensure transit is incorporated within master plans and area improvement.
+Staff has plans to work with the Growth Management staff towards incorporating transit in the land development codes during Fiscal Year 2018.
 Initiative 1.3.6 Coordinate with Opportunity Naples and the Greater Naples Chamber of Commerce to be an integral part of the future economic development implementation plan.
 Ongoing Staff will plan to work with the Opportunity Naples and the Greater Naples Chamber towards incorporating transit in the future economic development strategy and the implementation plan for Fiscal Year 2018.